Subgraph

 Overview

 The InkDAO Subgraph is a GraphQL API that indexes and provides efficient access to on-chain data from the InkDAO protocol.
-Built on The Graph, it tracks all content creation, subscriptions, and user activity across the platform in real-time.
+Built on Goldsky, it tracks all content creation, subscriptions, and user activity across the platform in real-time.

 The subgraph monitors events from the MarketPlace contract (ERC-6909 multi-token implementation), maintaining a comprehensive view of the entire InkDAO ecosystem within a single contract.